March 12, 2019 / How To

 Preparing your metals before soldering jewelry is crucial.
 Neglecting just this one step can really be the difference between success and failure when you attempt to solder.
 The first thing you need to do is to check your join.
 Those two pieces (or ends) must fit perfectly together.
 If it's hard to see, hold them up to a light source and see if any light shines through the join.
 If it does, use sandpaper, files, a saw blade or whatever else works, until that join is tight.

 Now that you've completed part one of the prep work, you can move to step two which is to clean your piece.
 Base metals are dirty materials and all that dirt, grime, and oil need to come off so they don't interfere with the solder.
 Grab a 600 or 800 grit sandpaper and rub it on the joins where the solder will flow.
-When you're finished, don't touch it where you've sanded it, or you'll recontaminate it and have to sand it again.
+When you're finished, don't touch it where you've sanded it, or you'll contaminate it and have to sand it again.

 Now, you can prepare to solder.